Frequently Asked Questions

 Another angle would be to look for peer-reviewed articles in Summon and narrow your results by choosing "Limit to articles from peer-reviewed publications" under "Refine your search" (both Music Index Online and RILM have similar limits as well).
 Unfortunately, because each database codes things as peer-reviewed or not in different ways, this strategy is not fool-proof, but it's a good way of getting you onto the right track.

 If you would like an article from a magazine or journal that is located at the depository, you can request the article through Interlibrary Loan.
 Once the request is received, the article will be photocopied or scanned, and sent to you.

-If you are a member of the BGSU community, click here to access the library's online request system, ILLiad.
+If you are a member of the BGSU community, you can place your request in Interlibrary Loan (ILL), the library's online request system.
 If you are not a local patron, contact your university's or public library's Interlibrary Loan office.